flaviusb/staging-thing/syntax/syntax.md

 a∈A,b∈B,l∈Label ⊢ (l: a ⇒ b) ∈ (l: A ⇒ B) ※ A Case

+syntax sugar: when you have a label by itself in a sum type, that expands to label: Unit.

 elimination forms have a bit of syntax
 ※ There also has to be a bit of a destructuring/'algebra' story here